 Bupa recognition can help you build and promote your practice.
 It enables you to:

-- raise the profile of your practice on our website Finder, an online directory of Bupa recognised healthcare professionals and healthcare services.
+- increase the profile of your practice on our website Finder, an online directory of Bupa recognised healthcare professionals and healthcare services

 - receive agreed fees for the care and treatment that you provide